Architecture Overview

 Section titled “Architecture Overview”Console Interaction Path

-Section titled “Console Interaction Path”Console / Feishu -> Session application layer -> Scheduler -> AgentThe Console and Feishu adapters share the same session-first conversation semantics:
+Section titled “Console Interaction Path”Console / Feishu -> Session runtime services -> Scheduler -> AgentThe Console and Feishu adapters share the same session-first conversation semantics:

 - Entry adapters handle transport-specific concerns such as SSE, long connections, and message parsing.